 The diversity of human brains.
 It is similar to other forms of natural diversity, such as ethnic, cultural, sexual, or gender diversity.
 The adjective 'neurodiverse' is used the same way one would use a phrase like 'ethnically diverse'.
 As such, individuals should not be described as 'neurodiverse'.

 Neurotypical

-A label for people who are not on the autism spectrum.
-Because this term is typically only used in the autism community it may not be applicable in mainstream media.
+A label for people who are not neurodivergent.
+Because this term is typically only used in the neurodivergent community it may not be applicable in mainstream media.

 Sensory sensitivity